cleemesser/aero15X-laptop-linux-cuda-config/README.md

 It boots pretty nicely with ubuntu 16.04.3 (using the hwe 4.10 kernel) with the wifi card, keyboard, and sound working out of the box.
 It boots to the graphical display also without problems.

+### Update 4/22/2018

+- I updated the keyboard firmware yesterday under windows and tested a few thousand keypresses and got no double outputs
+- Note, at some point, perhaps when I updated to kernel 4.13, I also updated the nvidia drivers to 3.90, from 3.87, working fine with this, added config files to repo to reflect this.

 ### Update 4/5/2018

  - tried using macbook usb-c adapter to add second display (after failure using builtin HDMI and mini-displayport) and it works right out of the box with lightdm/xubuntu.
 Works with two brands so far, the first one we are not sure (no label) the second one is the Cable Matters USB-C Multiport adapter with ethernet model 201014-BLK.
 It suport VGA at 1040p@60Hz and 4k@30Hz via HDMI.
 The usb port and ethernet port work as well.
 It uses a DisplayLink chip I think.